TheDataStation/thedatastation.github.io/index.md

 ### Resources

-A writeup laying out the vision for Data Stations can be found on [ArXiv](https://arxiv.org/abs/2009.00035)
+A writeup laying out the vision for Data Stations can be found on [ArXiv](https://arxiv.org/abs/2009.00035).

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ### Team